 11. Cement Board

 Cement board will stand up to mold, mildew, and rot where water or moisture is an issue.
 It is straightforward to install, and because it is dried in the factory, there’s a lot less mess than when working with drywall.

 12. Veneer Plaster

 Veneer plaster is made up of a layer of plaster over a substrate, most commonly gypsum board, making it similar to drywall.
-However, it is mold-resistant and much harder than drywall, making it more resilient against damage.
+Because it is mold-resistant and much harder than just drywall, however, it’s more resilient against damage.

-13. Exterior Siding
+13. Wood Siding

-If you’re looking for alternative interior garage wall ideas, exterior siding is an inexpensive, easy-to-install option.
+If you’re looking for alternative interior wall ideas, exterior siding is an inexpensive, easy-to-install option.
 Wood siding, for instance, can offer the rustic look of paneling, and would suit a charming accent wall very well.

 Corkboard isn’t durable enough for all the walls in your home, but it can serve as a fun accent in a home office or a child’s room.
 The eco-friendly material can provide thermal and acoustic insulation, and it’s a great surface for hanging lightweight artwork and pictures.

 15. Exposed Concrete

 Exposed concrete will lend your space a modern, minimalist design while offering a durable and fire-resistant surface.
-Note, however, that concrete can be porous once dried, so using a sealer will help protect your walls from moisture and mold.
+Note, however, that concrete can be porous once dried, so using a concrete sealer will help protect your walls from moisture and mold.
 Concrete is available in a range of colors and finishes, with smooth finishes being most appropriate for interior walls.